IBM-Cloud/docs/runtimes/nodejs/updates.md

 {: #latest_updates}

 A list of the latest updates in the sdk-for-nodejs buildpack.
+## November 17, 2016: Updated Node.js buildpack v3.9
+This release of the buildpack supports IBM SDK for Node.js runtime versions: 0.10.47, 0.10.48, 0.12.16, 0.12.17, 4.6.1, 4.6.2, 6.7.0, and 6.9.1.
+The default is now 4.6.2.

+Note that Node.js v6 was promoted to LTS status on October 18, 2016 and will soon become the buildpack's default runtime.
+Node.js v0.10 reached end of life on October 31, 2016 and will soon no longer be included in the buildpack.
+See [Node.js version long-term support and the SDK for Node.js buildpack](https://www.ibm.com/blogs/bluemix/2016/11/node-version-support-and-sdk-buildpack/) for more details.

+Bugs affecting the trace and inspector App Management handlers, when used in conjunction with Node.js v6, have been addressed in this release.
+See [Managing Liberty and Node.js apps](/docs/manageapps/app_mng.html#inspector) for more information about how the inspector handler is changing now that Node.js v6 has integrated the inspector capability.

 ## October 7, 2016: Updated Node.js buildpack v3.8-20161006-1211
 This release of the buildpack supports IBM SDK for Node.js runtime versions: 0.10.46, 0.10.47, 0.12.15, 0.12.16, 4.5.0, 4.6.0, 6.6.0, and 6.7.0.
 The default is now 4.6.0.